zvrba/SortingNetworks/README.md

 of smaller sizes.
 It also exposes "raw" sorting methods with hard-coded maximum sizes.
 The class has no writable internal state, so it is recommended to use a single (non-static) instance throughout the program (see remark about statics in below).

+NB! `UnsafeSort<T>.Sort(T* data, int c)` are not yet implemented -- only sizes 4, 8, 16 and 32 are supported.

-Directory `Attic` contains the (failed) experiment with expression trees and an earlier iterations of the periodic network.
+Directory `Attic` contains the (failed) experiment with expression trees and an earlier (less performant) iterations of the periodic network.

 ### Random numbers